 As to the third element, the driver doesn’t need to intend to kill another person.
 These murder charges are sometimes known as "depraved heart" killings and carry the largest penalties including long prison sentences, huge fines, and much more.

 Facing a DUI Manslaughter or DUI Murder Charge?
-Get Free Legal Advice
+Contact a Lawyer

-DUI laws in the U.S. impose tough penalties on those convicted – especially when it comes to taking another person’s life.
-That is why it is extremely important to consult a knowledgeable DUI lawyer in your jurisdiction.
+DUI laws in the U.S. impose tough penalties on those convicted – especially when it comes to taking another person's life.
 A DUI manslaughter or DUI murder conviction can have devastating and long-lasting effects on your life.
+That's why it's extremely important to consult a knowledgeable DUI lawyer in your jurisdiction.
 An attorney with significant experience in DUI charges can help you defend your case and attempt to get the charges reduced or dropped.
-Speak with a legal expert today for a free case analysis from a DUI attorney.